danielsawan/Rudeltippen/README.md

 Upgrading
 ------------------

+> If you are on debian you can use the upgrade shell script (upgrade.sh) which you'll find in the root directory.

 ### Step 1

 Download the [latest release of Rudeltippen][14] (the X.X.X.zip version file, not the source code zip)